|Math OER Zoom Room Textbook YouTube Distance Learning Tips|

 Lane Community College is dedicated to providing inclusive learning environments.
 The Center for Accessible Resources coordinates all academic accomodations for students.
-If you anticipate or experience academic barriers due to a disability, to request assistance or accommodations, contact CAR at 541-463-5150, firstname.lastname@example.org, or visit room 19/263A.
-Please be aware that any accessible tables and chairs in this room should remain available for authorized students who find that standard classroom seating is not usable.
+If you anticipate or experience academic barriers due to a disability, to request assistance or accommodations, contact CAR at 541-463-5150 or email@example.com.

 I have lots of silly and inspiring stories from my years of teaching.
 Here are a few to ask me about:

 Anything new is hard.
-But the math topics in Math 25 are not themselves hard.
+But the math topics we study are not themselves hard.
 All of them become okay, if not easy, with enough practice.

 We start each class with homework questions.
 No questions are silly.
 You will never be the only student with that question.
-If you already knew all the answers, you would not be in Math 25.
+If you already knew all the answers, you would not be in our class!

 Never be ashamed of how many mistakes you make.
 I assure you that by the time I earned my masters degree in mathematics I had made more math mistakes than you will make during your entire life.
 In fact, unless you have a family member who also pursues a graduate degree in mathematics, by the age of 21 I surely had made more math mistakes than your entire family will ever make in their entire lives.
 You will never catch up!
 Bwahahahahaha.

-If your score on a quiz is ever not as high as you would like, I would appreciate you talking to me after class or coming to office hours.
-I cannot require it.
-You're not in high school.
-But if you are ever not as successful as you want, I can probably help you brainstorm ways to become more efficient with your studying and more successful on your final exam.
+If you are not doing as well as you would like, I would appreciate you talking to me about it.
+I can probably help you brainstorm ways to become more efficient with your studying and more successful in the class.

 Sign up for LaneAlert to receive e-mails or texts about weather closures!
 Log into mylane.
 In the Home tab, locate the box labeled Personal Information.
 Select the Lane Alert Emergency Notification link.
 Select which notifications you would like to receive.
 Scroll down to the very bottom of the page and click Save Changes.